tiptoppress/category-posts-widget/README.md

 Check also the .htaccess file, if there is an entry for an older PHP version.

 ## Screenshots
-1. Front end of the widget with SVG icon support for post formats, hover effects and the Template text-area.
+1. Front end of the widget with SVG font-icon support for post formats, hover effects and the Template text-area.
 2. Template to arrange the post details with placeholders.
 3. Edit the widget options with the customizer.
 4. Use shortcode [catposts] in the content.